We may earn income from links in this post. Please read this Disclosure for details.

 Upscale Pampering at the Fairmont Empress Willow Stream Spa

-The flight afforded fabulous views and took a mere 25 minutes from port to port.
-Again, not so much a transfer as a trip well worth taking in itself.
+From Victoria to Vancouver, the flight afforded fabulous views and took a mere 25 minutes from port to port.

 Guide to Afternoon Tea at the Fairmont Empress Victoria